VermontCoder/read_sbus/README.md

 - **translate_latest_packet()** - Returns 16 element list containing ints which represent the current channel values.
 Note that the list index starts at 0, channels start at one, so to retrieve channel#X, look at list index X-1.
 - **translate_packet(packet)** - same as translate_latest_packet() except takes a raw bit array as a parameter to turn into a channel list.

+## Performance Notes ##

+Testing was performed on a fairly unloaded Pi.
+Aside from typical load, the PI was also running a VNC Server.
+The device test controlled three different devices simultaneously.
+Average ms delay was typically around 10ms, with occasional spikes up to around 60ms, especially when servo operations were being done.

+While the transmitter/receiver combo is getting packets at a 10ms packet rate, due to the time slicing on the pi, some packet loss is innevitable as the running code does not have exclusive access to the processor.
+However, for most purposes, this ping rates are probably acceptable.
+Performance would no doubt degrade if the Pi is more heavily loaded or a less capable Pi is used.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)